-The world’s largest intelligence service, the CIA advises the president via a daily briefing and the National Security Council and conducts clandestine operations outside the United States.
-These activities include: espionage, counterintelligence, cyber attacks, paramiltary action and targeted assassination via drone warfare.
+The world’s largest intelligence service, the CIA advises the president via a daily briefing and via the National Security Council and conducts clandestine operations outside the United States.
+These activities include: espionage, counterintelligence, cyber attacks, paramilitary action and targeted assassination via drone warfare.

-The director is Gina Haspel, a career operations officer who was nominated and confirmed after Mike Pompeo became the Secretary of State.
+In January 2021, President-elect Joe Biden nominated former State Department official William Burns to head the CIA.
+If confirmed, Burns will succeed Gina Haspel, a career operations officer and the agency’s first female director.
 In 2013, CIA’s budget was $15 billion.
-Haspel has said the agency employs 20,000 people.
+Haspel said the agency employs 20,000 people.

-Founded in 1947, the CIA has intervened in the affairs of other countries for its entire seven-decade existence.
+Founded in 1947, the CIA played a leading role in the United States’ Cold War rivalry with the Soviet Union.
+Around the world, the CIA intervened in the affairs of other countries in order to repel the perceived Soviet threat.
 One scholar’s study found U.S. interventions in the elections of 81 countries between 1946 and 2000, with the CIA playing a leading role in most instances.

 The CIA’s most notorious operations include the overthrow of governments of Guatemala and Iran, assassination conspiracies against foreign leaders in the 1950 and 1960s, the MKULTRA mind control experiments, and, with the FBI, the Counterintelligence Program (COINTELPRO) targeting liberals, leftists, and civil rights leaders at home and abroad.

 The agency leads the United States’ so-called “war on terrorism.”
-CIA officials warned President George W. Bush that Osama bin Laden was “determined to strike in U.S” just five weeks before September 11, 2001.
-After the attacks, the CIA paramilitary forces led the U.S. invasion of Afghanistan.
+Just five weeks before September 11, 2001 CIA officials warned President George W. Bush that Osama bin Laden was “determined to strike in U.S.” After the attacks, the CIA paramilitary forces led the U.S. invasion of Afghanistan.

 The agency’s most famous mistake came in a December 2002 National Intelligence Estimate asserting that Iraq’s Saddam Hussein possessed weapons of mass destruction.
 The estimate proved to be almost completely wrong.